-We are thrilled that your student has chosen to study abroad.
+We are thrilled that your student has chosen to study abroad!
 The importance of an international education in our increasingly globally connected world cannot be understated.
-Studying abroad is often one of the most rewarding and transformative experiences a student will have during their college years and a high impact way to gain intercultural competencies, and develop confidence and independence.
+Studying abroad is often one of the most rewarding and transformative experiences a student will have during their college years, offering an impactful way to gain intercultural competencies, develop confidence, and boost independence.
 Students who participate in study abroad programs acquire skills and new perspectives that make them more competitive in achieving their professional goals.
 The staff in the International Programs Center at UNCG is here to assist and support your student throughout the entire study abroad process so that they receive the maximum benefit.

 While we encourage students to take ownership of the preparations for their international experience*, we understand that support from parents and family members is an important part of ensuring success.
-With that in mind, we have created this Parent and Family Guide which you can access on our study abroad website to address some of the most frequent questions we receive.
+With that in mind, we have created these Parent and Family FAQs to address some of the most frequent questions we receive.